Apprenticeship & Craft Training

 A registered apprentice is a highly committed individual who works full time under the direction of a journey-worker or master while attending classes in the evening.
 ABC Apprentices are registered with Maryland Apprenticeship & Training Council (MATC), National Center for Construction, Education & Research (NCCER), and their local community college.

-You must be at least 18 years of age, possess either a high school diploma or a G.E.D., and be in good physical condition.
+You must be at least 18 years of age and be in good physical condition.

 How Long Does An Apprenticeship Last?